the-rectifier/ace415_gem5/README.md

 Building and running is done using Docker.
 A simple Dockerfile is created containing all the dependencies for building / running (more [here](https://www.gem5.org/documentation/general_docs/building)).
 On top of the dependencies the Arm toolchain was installed to allow cross-compilation.

-To build and drop a shell inside the container run (make sure you have Docker installed)
+To build and drop a shell inside the container (make sure you have Docker installed):

 Clone this repo and place the `Dockerfile` and `run.sh` inside the Gem5 repo you cloned in the latter step